-If you think you have a unique story to share with the Type 1 community, please email our editor at email@example.com.
+If you think you have a unique story to share with the Type 1 community, please send it to firstname.lastname@example.org.
 Include a short paragraph describing the story you want to write.

 Some general guidelines: